Density of Traceable Graphs: Preliminaries

-A graph is a \emph{cograph} if and only if it can be made by operations \oitemref{itm:modular_width_O1},\oitemref{itm:modular_width_O2}, and \oitemref{itm:modular_width_O3}.
-Or, equivalently, a graph is a cograph if and only if it has modular-width of $0$.
+A graph is a \emph{cograph} if and only if it can be made by operations \ref{itm:modular_width_O1}, \ref{itm:modular_width_O2}, and \ref{itm:modular_width_O3}.
+Or, equivalently, a graph is a cograph if and only if it has modular-width~$0$.

-\subparagraph*{Shrub-depth} \begin{definition}[Tree-model~\cite{Ganian2017ShrubdepthCH}] Let $m$ and $d$ be non-negative integers.
+\subparagraph*{Shrub-depth} To define shrub-depth we first need the following concept. \begin{definition}[Tree-model~\cite{Ganian2017ShrubdepthCH}] Let $m$ and $d$ be non-negative integers.
 A \emph{tree-model of $m$ colours and depth $d$} (or a \emph{$(d,m)$-tree-model} for short) for a graph $G$ is a pair $(T,S)$ of a rooted tree $T$ (of height $d$) and a set $S\subseteq [m]^2\times [d]$ (called a \emph{signature} of the tree-model) such that \begin{enumerate} \item the length of each root-to-leaf path in $T$ is exactly $d$, \item the set of leaves of $T$ is exactly the set $V(G)$ of vertices of $G$, \item each leaf of $T$ is assigned one of the colours in $[m]$, and \item for any $i,j,\ell$ it holds that $(i,j,\ell)\in S\Leftrightarrow (j,i,\ell)\in S$ (symmetry in the colours), and \item for any two vertices $u,v\in V(G)$ and any $i,j,\ell$ such that $u$ is coloured $i$ and $v$ is coloured $j$ and the distance between $u,v$ in $T$ is $2\ell$, the edge $\{u,v\}$ exists in $G$ if and only if $(i,j,\ell)\in S$. \end{enumerate} \end{definition} \begin{definition}[Shrub-depth] A class $\mathcal{G}$ of graphs has \emph{shrub-depth} at most $d$ if there exists~$m$ such that each $G\in\mathcal{G}$ admits a $(d,m)$-tree-model. \end{definition}